CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 To proceed with writing this script, you will be modifying the example script provided here: [ASE-Equation of State](https://wiki.fysik.dtu.dk/ase/tutorials/eos/eos.html).
 Note that the sample script reads 5 configurations from the trajectory, but we have 7 in our calculations.

 This script can be run on the login node directly.
 To execute the script you have written, use the command:

 ```python
 python EOS-script.py
 ```

 This will plot the volumes vs energies and print the volume that related to the minimum energy.
-The output plot (xyz.png) should show the fitted energies as a function of the volume, with the volume corresponding to the minimum and the bulk modulus displayed on the top.
-To get the a lattice constant take this volume and use this equation:
+The output plot (EOS.png) should show the fitted energies as a function of the volume, with the volume corresponding to the minimum and the bulk modulus displayed on the top.
+To get the a<sub>DFT</sub> lattice constant take this volume and use this equation:

 a<sub>DFT</sub> = {2*Volume}/{(4.71)*sqrt(3)}

-Repeat this process with the c lattice constant by going to the /lattice/c directory and running the script there.
+Repeat this process with the c lattice constant by going to the lattice/c directory and running the script there.
 The process for the EOS will be the same but to get the c lattice constant you must use this formula.

 c<sub>DFT</sub> = sqrt((Volume/6.959)^2+1.4175^2+0.818^2)